Time to read: 6 min

 DC Motor Build

-To do so, we need to first implement some mechanical functionality to create a rotation that moves the motor.
+To do so, we need some mechanical functionality to create a rotation that moves the motor.
 Again, this was easy with AC motors, because AC power naturally swings back and forth, which varies the magnetic field.
 With DC, the magnetic field will remain the same.

-So to counter, we have several rotating coils at the center of a DC motor, which connect to a “commutator.”
+So to counter, we have several rotating coils at the center of a DC motor that connect to a “commutator.”
 The commutator makes contact with stationary “brushes” of opposite polarities at the exact moment that it needs to change the direction of current to rotate the shaft.

-If you’re sick of reading all the technical details and really just care about what motor works best for your needs, the long answer is, it’s really going to depend on your product and its functionality.
-The short answer is, here’s a basic list of functional uses for each type of motor to help you figure out which one is best for your application:
+If you’re sick of reading all the technical details and really just care about what motor works best for your needs, well, it all depends upon your product and its functionality.
+However, here’s a basic list of advantages for each type of motor to help you figure out which one is best for your application:

 Advantages of AC Motors